CUCentralAdvancement/giving-site-user-guide/web_requester/fund-pages.md

 7. Check the Vanity URL to see it redirects to the fund page.

 You can read more about Vanity URLs in [the main Vanity URL documentation section](vanity-urls.md).

+## Special Snowflakes

+Sometimes, the requester will ask for additional things than just adding a fund.

+- **Hide a fund** - If they ask to hide a fund from the fund search add an "Additional Keyword" of "HIDE" from the autocomplete field.
+This will exclude the fund from the fund search.
+You can always check the fund search to make sure that the fund you added does not show up.